Learning that fits around your baby, not the other way around

 I don't always know when something is serious enough to act on.

-My baby has a rash, a temperature, hasn't gained weight.
-What is urgent and what isn't?
+My baby has a rash, a temperature, hasn't gained weight and Google says five different things.
+What is actually urgent?

 I want the very best for my baby.
 I just want to make sure I'm giving it to them.